Belsize Park manager made OBE in Birthday Honours

 The American, who is a naturalised citizen of the UK since moving to the country in 2007, works at Penrose Care, in McCrone Mews, in order to provide better working conditions for caretakers and a safe environment for the elderly.

-His work has earned him several accolades including the UK’s Most Outstanding Leader in the Care Sector award in both 2014 and 2016, and now adding an MBE to the list.
+His work has earned him several accolades including the UK’s Most Outstanding Leader in the Care Sector award in both 2014 and 2016, and now adding an OBE to the list.

 He said: “I think what it will encourage me to do is to continue to go further because I imagine these recognitions raise the profile of the work that one is doing.